BBBase-EHeresy-PPPub/PPPub/docs/scenarios/defence_of_the_north.md

 The Good player deploys their models within 12" of the western board edge.
 The Evil player then deploys their models within 12" of the eastern board edge.

-The river is Deep Water, with the exception of the ford, which is treated as open ground.
-Additionally, any model that makes a Swim test for trying to cross the Anduin suffers an additional -1 penalty to their roll.

 **OBJECTIVES**

 The Elves have seen the advancing Orcs and aim to prevent them from entering the Golden Wood.